Learn how we’re building a robust, more inclusive cyber workforce.

 Watch out for impersonators

 Scammers might pose as legitimate organizations like the government or nonprofits.
 Always proceed with caution when reading messages from someone claiming to be an authoritative resource.
 If someone you know emails you but the message seems odd, their account may have been hacked.
 Don’t reply to the message or click any links unless you can confirm the email is legitimate.
 Look out for things like urgent requests for money, sob stories about being stranded abroad, or the person claiming their phone was stolen and cannot be called.

-Be wary of requests for personal information
+Beware of email scams or requests for personal information

 Double-check files before downloading